ACHMartin/seastar_project/docs/source/introduction.rst

 This manual is designed to provide the user with a straightforward guide to utilizing this software effectively in the processing of OSCAR data as delivered from MetaSensing BV.

-**SeaSTAR** was an Earth Explorer 11 mission concept dedicated to observing fast-evolving small-scale ocean surface dynamics in all coastal seas, shelf seas and marginal ice zones.
+**SeaSTAR** is a satellite mission concept dedicated to observing fast-evolving small-scale ocean surface dynamics in all coastal seas, shelf seas and marginal ice zones.
+It was selected as one of four Earth Explorer 11 candidate to proceed to phase 0.
+It was down selected in Fall 2023/Winter2024 (TBC) at the end of Phase 0.
 Its science goals are:

 1. To understand the role of fast-evolving small-scale ocean dynamics in mediating exchanges between land, the cryosphere, the atmosphere, the marine biosphere and the deep ocean.